costajohnt/bestof-retry/README.md

 # Description
-### Best in the Land helps users find the best item in any category.
-Users find other people's favorites, vote on them, and create their own.
+Best in the Land helps users find the best item in any category.
+Users can find other people's favorites, vote on them, and create their own.

 # Technologies
 ### Ruby on Rails, JavaScript